Little Brown Jug (college football trophy): 1903 game

-The next day custodian Oscar Munson brought the jug to L. J. Cooke, head of the Minnesota athletics department, and declared in a thick Scandinavian accent: "Yost left his yug."
-Exactly how Munson came to possess the jug is a bit of a mystery.
+The next day custodian Oscar Munson brought the jug to L. J. Cooke, head of the Minnesota athletics department, and declared in a thick Scandinavian accent: "Yost left his jug."
+Exactly how Munson came to possess the jug is a mystery.
 Some accounts say that Munson purposely stole the jug in the chaos that ended the game, although most believe it was accidentally left behind.
 Thomas Roberts, writing in 1956, stated that the jug had served its purpose, so he intentionally left it sitting on the field.

-Still, Cooke and Munson were excited to have this little bit of memorabilia, proceeding to paint it brown (it had originally been putty-colored and currently is painted half blue, which is Michigan's color) and commemorate the day by writing "Michigan Jug –; Captured by Oscar, October 31, 1903" on the side along with the score "Michigan 6, Minnesota 6".
-Of course, in the spirit of the moment, Minnesota's score was written many times larger than that of Michigan.
+Still, Cooke and Munson were excited to have this bit of memorabilia, proceeding to paint it brown (it had originally been putty-colored and currently is painted half blue, which is Michigan's color) and commemorate the day by writing "Michigan Jug –; Captured by Oscar, October 31, 1903" on the side along with the score "Michigan 6, Minnesota 6".
+Minnesota's score was written many times larger than that of Michigan.

 When the two schools met in football again in 1909, Cooke and the Minnesota team captain decided that playing for the jug "might be material to build up a fine tradition between the two institutions."
-When presented with this idea, Yost and Michigan's captain agreed, and the jug thus became the traveling trophy it is today.
+When presented with this idea, Yost and Michigan's captain agreed, and has been a travelling trophy since.
 Michigan took home the jug in 1909 and 1910.
 Minnesota and Michigan met up again in 1919 after Michigan rejoined the Big Ten Conference, marking the first year that Minnesota won the jug outright.

 Other notable games

 "The Battle of Giants" occurred in 1940, with undefeated Minnesota facing undefeated Michigan on November 9, 1940.
 Minnesota won 7–6.
 Minnesota went on to go 8–0 and win the national championship.

-In 1977, Minnesota stunned #1 Michigan 16–0; it was the only loss of the regular season for the Wolverines as they advanced to (and lost) the 1978 Rose Bowl to the Washington Huskies.
+In 1977, Minnesota stunned #1 Michigan 16–0; it was the only loss of the regular season for the Wolverines as they advanced to (and lost) the 1978 Rose Bowl to the Washington Huskies 27-20.

 In 1986, Minnesota was regarded as an easy victory for #2 Michigan as a 25-point underdog.
 With two minutes to go and the game tied at 17, Minnesota quarterback Rickey Foggie scrambled to put Chip Lohmiller in position to kick the winning field goal.
 The Gophers took home the Little Brown Jug from Michigan for the first time since 1977.
 Similarly, it was Michigan's only loss in the regular season on their way to losing the 1987 Rose Bowl.